Brookston Beer Bulletin

 hair-of-the-dog

-Today is the 62nd birthday of Alan Sprints.
-Alan is the founder of Hair of the Dog Brewery in Portland, Oregon.
-Alan makes some of the most unique and wonderful beers, not just in Portland, but anywhere, all the more impressive because he brews out of an old Campbell’s soup kettle.
+Today is the 66th birthday of Alan Sprints.
+Alan was the founder of Hair of the Dog Brewery in Portland, Oregon.
+Alan made some of the most unique and wonderful beers, not just in Portland, but anywhere, all the more impressive because he brewed out of an old Campbell’s soup kettle.
 A few years ago he relocated the brewery, now with a tasting room, to a new location on S.E.
 Yamhill in Portland.
 And a couple of years back, he came over to our home and brewed a version of his wonderful Doggie Claws with my son Porter on his brew sculpture.
 Alan is simply one of the best brewers anywhere and one of my favorite people in the industry.
+Sadly, he just closed down his brewery although he will continue to do some limited releases and collaborations, at least for the foreseeable future.
 Join me in wishing Alan a very happy birthday.

 Alan standing in front of some of his aging beers, in 2007.